RPL Cost in Australia guide — Right Pathway 2026 pricing overview

 Some RTOs assess entirely via submitted documents.
 Others require an RPL Kit (a written self-assessment tool), a phone interview, or an online competency interview with the assessor.
 More assessment steps mean more assessor time, which is reflected in the overall cost.
 The assessment method is determined by the partner RTO, not by Right Pathway.

 Applicants with overseas qualifications or international work history may require additional verification steps — for example, certified translations of foreign documents, or additional employer reference letters.
-According to DEWR (Department of Employment and Workplace Relations) , overseas experience can be mapped to Australian competency standards, but the verification process may affect the overall timeline and cost.
+Overseas experience can be mapped to Australian competency standards, but the verification process may affect the overall timeline and cost.
 See our RPL locations across Australia for city-specific guidance.

 Is RPL Cheaper Than Doing the Full Course?